Changissnz/internet_insecurity_of_today/README.md

 - Some people are panicking and saying that the breaking point is near with all this technologies.
 There are reports of "hearing voices", a feat of engineering that has already been accomplished (long-range acoustic devices, radio technologies,hearing aids).
-These mechanisms can and have been weaponized, and some people became so broke by tolerating the affliction that they are now contemplating walking up to the threat actors to shoot or hack their face off, a low-tech solution.
+These mechanisms can and have been weaponized, and some people became so broke by tolerating the affliction that they are now contemplating walking up to the threat actors to shoot or hack their faces off, a low-tech solution.
 - The individual STEM professional is wise to not put faith in particular factions of the American Democratic Party, which is looking a little too colorful for there not to be questions about the rain that produced the rainbow.
 For insurance, take it a step further by really turning backs on the hogstains claiming all the fields and mansions (the same ones that cannot eat